CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 #### Create a Map

 The *Maps* page enables you to create and manage maps in the CARTO 3 Workspace.
-You can use existing connections to your data warehouses or you can directly upload new datasets files.
+You can use existing connections to your data warehouse(s) or you can directly upload new datasets files.

 1. From your *Maps* page, click *Create your first map*.
 This will open the CARTO 3 map tool: Builder.